 A heat pump in combination with geothermal energy is installed for heating, cooling and hot water supply.
 The underfloor heating installed on all floors serves as cooling in summer.
 In the attic apartments, the flat roofs are additionally cooled via concrete core activation, which eliminates the need for air conditioning split units and recoolers on the roof.
 All waste heat, including that from the refrigeration machine required to operate the ground floor, is sent to the geothermal probe field.
 This recharges it in summer and achieves greater efficiency in winter.

 Change without displacement.

-A transformation of originally heavily commercial or mixed-use old buildings in Gründerzeit-style areas often takes place in Vienna, but it also often leads to heavily screened and high-priced residential situations that have little connection to the immediate surroundings.
-This is particularly the case when the aim of the conversion is to upgrade the entire block from the very beginning of the planning process.
-In the case of the G'mischter Block, the goal of avoiding displacement effects was therefore deliberately formulated.
-The project is freely financed, but strongly oriented towards the values of subsidised housing.
+A transformation of initially heavily commercial or mixed-use old stock in Gründerzeit areas often takes place in Vienna, but it also often leads to highly screened and high-priced residential situations that bear little relation to the immediate surroundings.
+This is particularly true when the aim of the redevelopment is to upgrade the entire block from the very beginning of the planning process.
+In the case of the G'mischter Block, the aim of avoiding displacement effects was therefore deliberately formulated.
+The project is freely financed but strongly oriented towards the values of subsidized housing.
 In addition, the consistent derivation of the overall concept for the three properties from the "Masterplan Gründerzeit" is still new and deserves special attention, not least because of the model effect for other comparable development projects.